8cH9azbsFifZ/hangboard/README.md

 # Hangboard

-*STATUS: In Development - Towards a working demonstrator [with one workout](https://github.com/8cH9azbsFifZ/hangboard/milestone/1)*
+*STATUS: In Development - Towards a demonstrator [with one recorded workout](https://github.com/8cH9azbsFifZ/hangboard/milestone/2)*

 A universal force and velocity sensing hangboard mount with exercise timers for all hangboards.